-Arugula Pesto is one of my favorite pestos to use with meats as well as many pasta dishes.
+Arugula pesto has become one of my favorite pestos to serve with meats as well as many pasta dishes.
 This pesto is fantastic on red meats as well as fish.

-The larger leaves are excellent for cooking in that they do not lose their flavor in the cooking process.
+The larger leaves are excellent for cooking because they do not lose their flavor in the cooking process.
 You can cook them as you do spinach, but be careful to remove the hard stems.
-I do use the large leaves in salads, but mix them with sweeter lettuces such as Bibb lettuce to balance the pungency.
+Sometimes I do use the large leaves in salads, but I mix them with sweeter lettuces such as Bibb lettuce to balance the pungency.

 I like to make a batch of arugula pesto, put it in a squeeze bottle, and use it throughout the week in my favorite dishes.
 This week I plan to use it on my meatball sandwich, Venison Linguini, and my Rustic Quail Pizza.